vamshikds/linux_server/README.md

         - Now install the powershell by typing: **`winget install --id Microsoft.PowerShell --source winget`**
         - It will install PowerShell.
         - Exit the Windows Terminal by typing **`exit`** and then press enter.
+2. ## Powershell
-2. Now there will be two different, coexisting versions of PowerShells installed.
+    - Now there will be two different, coexisting versions of PowerShells installed.
     -  **Windows PowerShell (Version 5.1):**
         -  This is the classic, built-in version of PowerShell that is pre-installed with Windows.
         -  The executable name is **`powershell.exe`**.
 When you type **"PowerShell"** or **`powershell.exe`** in the windows search, you are starting this version.